Best Summer Camp Essentials for Kids (What We Always Pack)

 Simple Modern Kids Water Bottle with Straw Lid

 My rule for camp water bottles is that they have to be insulated stainless steel with a straw lid that kids can open one-handed.
-I learned this the hard way after two summers of plastic water bottles that got soft in the heat, leaked into the bag, and stopped sealing reliably after a month.
+Plastic water bottles get soft in the heat, leak into the bag, and stop sealing reliably after a month.

-The Simple Modern Summit is the bottle we have landed on and kept coming back to.
+The Simple Modern Summit is the bottle that consistently tops camp packing lists.
 The 18-ounce size is enough for a half-day outdoor activity without being too heavy for a kid to carry.
 The straw lid flips open with a button and closes securely, which means no unsupervised spills in the bag.
 The vacuum insulation keeps water cold for six or more hours, which is meaningful when camp is outside in summer and the alternative is warm water that kids will not drink.

 The bottle itself is BPA-free stainless steel, dishwasher-safe on the top rack, and the straw is replaceable if it gets chewed or loses its seal.
 That last detail matters more than you would think, because straw bottles are notoriously the item kids fidget with constantly, and replaceable straws mean a three-dollar fix instead of a full replacement.

-I have sent this bottle to camp, on school field trips, to soccer practice, and on road trips.
-It has been dropped on concrete, rolled around in a vehicle, and left in a hot car.
+This bottle holds up to field trips, soccer practice, road trips, and being dropped on concrete.
 It still works exactly as it did out of the box.

 One honest caveat: the straw-lid design does require periodic cleaning or the straw will develop buildup.
 A straw cleaning brush is worth keeping with your kitchen supplies.
 Clean the straw and lid once a week during active use and it stays fresh.
 Skip cleaning for a month and you will notice it.